 Please pray for the FFC, the needed gift of property and the timely sale of the two current facilities.
 Our latest summary:

-- The FFC has unanimously-approved assignment from the October 2014 Annual Session to sell and combine the two buildings.
-Expenses must stay within the amount received from the sale.
+- The FFC has an unanimously-approved assignment from the October 2014 Annual Session to sell and combine the IMC and MBA office buildings.
+Expenses must stay within the amount received from the sales.

 - We are delaying the sale of our two buildings until the Lord provides a donation of the 3.5 to 5 developed acres, or an existing 8-12,000 sf facility.

 - The current anticipated income from the sale of both buildings is not adequate to build on undeveloped property.

 - When we know the new location, we can finalize building size, time frame for temporary location(s) and better negotiate the price of both buildings.

 - It is unnecessary to hinder ministry effectiveness with long term or multiple temporary locations.

 - We cannot divert the limited proceeds from the buildings’ sales to rent temporary facilities for an indefinite amount of time.